wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 [206]

-4 Now they were about equal in force ; and the name of the vessel of Britain wag called L'Epervier , and the captain's name was Wales.
+4 Now they were about equal in force ; and the name of the vessel of Britain was called L'Epervier , and the captain's name was Wales.

 5 And they sat the engines of destruction to work , and fought with great fury for the space of forty minutes ;